sanjeevtyagi170/Udacity-Data-Engineering-2/DATA WAREHOUSE REDSHIFT/Readme.md

 Then from these Staging Tables a star schema DW will be created on Redshift.

 # Input data
-It is residing in S3 buckets
+It is residing on S3
-* s3://udacity-dend/song_data
+* Song data: s3://udacity-dend/song_data
-* s3://udacity-dend/log_data
+* Log data: s3://udacity-dend/log_data
+* Log data json path: s3://udacity-dend/log_json_path.json
+## Data is present in JSON format.
+So, Appropriate Reshift queries have been applied.
+The data from the S3 buckets is to loaded into staging area in Redshift.

-## Schema Design
+# Schema Design

+## Star schema tables are to created from staging tables in Redshift
 <center>
 <img style="float: center;height:500px;" src="Schema_Design.jpg"><br><br>
 </center>